 Low-level waste disposal occurs at commercially operated low-level waste disposal facilities that must be licensed by either NRC or Agreement States.
 The facilities must be designed, constructed, and operated to meet safety standards.
 The operator of the facility must also extensively characterize the site on which the facility is located and analyze how the facility will perform for thousands of years into the future.

-There are three existing low-level waste disposal facilities in the United States that accept various types of low-level waste.
+There are four existing low-level waste disposal facilities in the United States that accept various types of low-level waste.
 All are in Agreement States.

 The Low-level Radioactive Waste Policy Amendments Act of 1985 gave the states responsibility for the disposal of their low-level radioactive waste.
 The Act encouraged the states to enter into compacts that would allow them to dispose of waste at a common disposal facility.
-Most states have entered into compacts; however, no new disposal facilities have been built since the Act was passed.
+Most states have entered into compacts; however, only one new disposal facility has been built since the Act was passed.

 How We Regulate